 Boiling Springs Idaho

 Soaking Pool

-• Boiling Springs is one of the hottest soaking spots in the area
+• Boiling Springs is one of the hottest geothermal area in the Boise National Forest

-Boiling Springs is an undeveloped hot spring on the bank of the Middle Fork Payette River in the Boise National Forest.
-It is one of the hottest soaking spots in the area.
+Boiling Springs is a scenic geothermal site along the Middle Fork Payette River in the Boise National Forest.
+Known as one of the hottest soaking spots in the area, it's a favorite among outdoor adventurers seeking a rustic, back-to-nature experience.

+Boiling Springs Idaho